-CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) is basically associated with protein 9 nucleus (Cas9) is a genomic tool which has enabled scientist to edit the parts of a genome sequence by cutting it out, replacing as well as adding parts to a DNA sequence.
-It is currently the most versatile, simplest and precise method for genetic manipulation and has been creating a buzz in the world of science.
+CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) is associated with protein 9 nucleus (Cas9) is a genomic tool which has enabled scientist to edit the parts of a genome sequence by cutting it out, replacing as well as adding parts to a DNA sequence.
+It is currently the most versatile, simplest, and precise method for genetic manipulation and has been creating a buzz in the world of science.
 Research teams and scientist are very keen on finding a way which ensures that CRISPR-Cas9 would bind and cut accurately.

 These are two ways that can help to achieve it:

-CRISPR/Cas9 has enabled rapid genome-wide interrogation of gene function by generating large gRNA library for genomic screening.
+CRISPR/Cas9 has enabled rapid genome-wide interrogation of gene function by generating a large gRNA library for genomic screening.

 Where is the future of CRISPR Cas9 going?
-And what are the expectations regarding it.
+And what are the expectations regarding it?

 Some of them are listed below: